 Before HIPAA, there weren’t any general requirements or security standards protecting health information in the healthcare industry.
 By 1996, new technologies were developing, and health industries were relying more heavily on electronic information systems.
-HIPAA covers healthcare providers who transmit healthcare information electronically, which includes most dental practices and dental labs.
+HIPAA covers healthcare providers who transmit healthcare information electronically, which includes most dental practices.
 Currently, many clinical applications, including dental practice and dental laboratory systems, are computerized, increasing efficiency and allowing clinicians to check patient cases from wherever they are.
 While more efficient, the adoption of these technologies increases the potential for security breaches, which is why HIPAA is so essential.
 Despite the importance of HIPAA rules, many dental businesses find them confusing.

 The Security Rule

 The main aim of the Security Rule is to ensure that a patient’s privacy and health information is protected while still allowing the adoption of new technologies to improve the quality of services provided to the patient.
 Information stored as a paper record is called protected health information, or PHI.
 Data that is electronically transmitted under the Security Rule is called electronic protected health information, or E-PHI.
 Providers covered by this rule must ensure the following points:

 - Confidentiality and integrity are maintained during electronic transmission, and paper records are sent securely.

 - Reasonable anticipation and identification of and protection against threats to the integrity and security of their information.